nrs-org/novelslop/content/vol_01/chap_06.typ

   absolute peak Mocchi-chan is..."

   "I don't take spoilers, sorry."
-Uta raised her hand to refuse in a jokingly polite manner, "Anyways, are we getting quite sidetracked here?"
+Uta raised her hand to refuse in a jokingly polite manner, "Anyway, are we getting quite sidetracked here?"

   "Hmm, oh right!
-So should we go ask her or not? she would think that we are only interested in her sister..."
+So should we go ask her or not?
+She would think that we are only interested in her sister..."

   "But isn't it the case, though?"